stripe/stripe-postman/README.md

 * `Session#create.locale` and `Checkout.Session.locale` added new enum members: `th` (breaking change)
 ### 03-17-21:
 Initial collection

-## Get Support

-Please reach out to @dawn or to the [#proj-da-postman-collection channel](https://app.slack.com/client/T024F4A92/C01REK7PNNA/details/top)

 ## We want to hear from you
 We want to hear how we can make the collection better!
 Don't hestiate to file [issues](https://github.com/stripe/stripe-postman/issues) for any bugs you encounters, features you'd like to see or other suggestions you have.